Children of the Night (1991 film): Plot

+Production

+Filming took place in Calumet, Michigan, as well as Windsor Lake Studios in Eagle River, Wisconsin.

 Release and reception

 Children of the Night had its world premiere at the 1991 Toronto International Film Festival as part of their Midnight Madness program.
 Jay Scott (The Globe and Mail) referred to the film as a standout of the program, referring to the film as "a truly disgusting vampire film - imagine Karen Black in latex makeup, moaning through her rubber fangs".